-This article first appeared in CRI’s Newsletter Christian Research REPORT, volume 11, number 3 (1998).
-For further information or to subscribe to CRI’s current newsletter go to: http://www.equip.org
+This article first appeared in CRI’s Newsletter Christian Research REPORT, Volume 11, Issue 3 (May/June 1998).
+For further information go to: http://www.equip.org

 Why would a prominent public figure like former president George Bush accept invitations to speak at events sponsored by Sun Myung Moon, thus lending further credibility to Moon’s efforts to become a leading voice for Christians and political conservatives worldwide?
 Obviously, the exorbitant honorariums are a factor.
 Bush, however, defends his actions by stating that he doesn’t endorse Moon’s theology, but instead affirms the family values Moon’s organization stresses.